Updated: Dec 30, 2020

 Yasmin Qureshi, Labour MP for Bolton South, claims that Bolton’s sky-high rate of infection is caused by people thinking that the virus is a fake – in other words accepting conspiracy theories.
 This explanation may have an element of truth, but it is much more likely to be connected with the poverty, run-down housing and multi-generational households in Bolton, particularly but not exclusively in areas where the Asian community lives.

 Test and trace

-But to carry out any effective strategy to supress and eliminate the virus means continuing the furlough scheme, government economic support to small businesses and effective measures to defend front line workers, negotiated with the unions.
-Further UK government Treasury spending and borrowing on a massive scale is needed to enable further national restrictions.
-Either there will be a massive new phase of restrictions in face of the resurgence of the virus, or there will be a new mass death event, with the SAGE groups prediction of a possible 85,000 deaths this winter coming true.
+But to carry out any effective strategy to suppress and eliminate the virus means continuing the furlough scheme, government economic support to small businesses, and effective measures to defend front line workers negotiated with the unions.
+Further UK government Treasury spending and borrowing on a massive scale are needed to enable further national restrictions.
+Either there will be a massive new phase of restrictions in face of the resurgence of the virus, or there will be a new mass death event, with the SAGE group's prediction of a possible 85,000 deaths this winter coming true.

 Should we be in this position.?
 No, it was not inevitable and could have been avoided if the UK government had not wasted weeks in February and March before bringing in a lockdown.
 Then the economy and education could have gradually been reopened with mass testing and virus transmission minimised.
 But we have to start where we are.

 The demonstrators in Trafalgar Square have capitalised on legitimate fears that civil liberties are being overridden, and they have picked up left-wing slogans – “We are the 99%”, and the ‘elite’ is exploiting the vast majority.